 If you are a permanent employee of The Children's Trust, you will be automatically enrolled under the group life assurance scheme.
-Group life assurance cover can provide a lump sum benefit (2x your annual salary) to your family, dependants, or other nominated beneficiaries, in the unfortunate event of your death while you are an employee of The Children's Trust and a member of the scheme.
+Group life assurance cover can provide a lump sum benefit (2x your annual basic salary) to your family, dependants, or other nominated beneficiaries, in the unfortunate event of your death while you are an employee of The Children's Trust and a member of the scheme.

-For more information on this, including how to nominate your beneficiaries please contact the Wellbeing & Engagement Officer or visit The Loop to find the 'nomination form'.
+For more information on this, including how to nominate your beneficiaries, please contact the member of the HRBP team or visit The Loop.